UBC-CIC/knowledge-bridge/Docs/DATABASE_MIGRATIONS.md

 # Database Migrations

-This document provides comprehensive information about the database migration system used in the CUCCIO Knowledge Base Assistant project.
+This document provides comprehensive information about the database migration system used in the Knowledge Bridge project.

 ## Table of Contents